-Thanks, but no Hanks: Why Tom Hanks is Hollywood’s dullest star23rd February 2012
+Thanks, but no Hanks: Why Tom Hanks is Hollywood’s dullest star

 In 1994 and 95, Tom Hanks became only the second person to win and subsequently retain the Oscar for best actor.
 Not only that but he is one of Steven Spielberg’s favourite performers, has appeared in a number of the most successful films ever made and even has an asteroid named after him.
 That would be quite a return for anyone, let alone somebody so mediocre at acting.
 Indeed I would go so far as to deem it miraculous that a person who can only play one character, and quite a boring one at that, could become such a global star.